 Directions for brewing kombucha:

-Step 1: Boil a gallon of water and then add 8-10 tea bags, such as chai tea and stir 1 cup of sugar in to it, to steep.
+Step 1: Boil 14 cups of water.
+Once brought to a boil add your tea and sugar.
+Leave to steep.
 I use chai tea bags which add a nice mild chai flavor.
 Remove the tea from the heat and let it come to room temperature.

 Step 2: Once your tea has come to room temperature, remove the tea bags.
-In a very clean and sterile 1 gallon or larger glass jar, add the brewed tea, the SCOBY and 1 1/2 cups of kombucha starter.
-(If you are getting your SCOBY from a friend ask for 1 1/2 cups of liquid from their batch to go with it.
+In a very clean and sterile 1 gallon or larger glass jar, add the brewed tea, the SCOBY and kombucha starter.
+(If you are getting your SCOBY from a friend ask for enough liquid from their batch to go with it.
 Most kombucha brewers will automatically know this.)

-Step 3: Cover the jar with a clean tea towel and an elastic and set away from drafts for 10-14 days.
-I put mine right on top of the fridge where it’s nice and warm and out of the way.
+Step 3: Cover the jar with a clean tea towel and an elastic and set away from drafts for 7-14 days.
+At the 7 day mark most people will start tasting the tea daily to see if it’s reached the desired level of “kombucha-ness”.
+I put my kombucha brew on top of the fridge where it’s nice and warm and out of the way.